 For leaf gelatin

-- Break the leaf gelatin sheets in half so they are smaller and add them to a small bowl, cover with cold water and allow to soak for 5 minutes until soft and hydrated.
-Squeeze out excess water and discard.
-It's ready to use.
-Use 3 leaves for softer panna cotta or 4 for firmer texture.
+- Break or (cut with scissors ) the leaf gelatin sheets in smaller pieces so they and add them to a small bowl.
+Cover with cold water and allow to soak for 5 minutes until soft and hydrated.
+Squeeze out excess water and gelatin is ready to use.
+Discard water.
+Use 2 leaves for softer panna cotta or 3 for firmer texture.

 Heat the dairy